 - Title services – $1,727

 Granted the bank is not pocketing all these fees.
 Some of the money goes to other parties, but they all work together to bring in new customers to collectively gorge on a new round of transaction fees.

 Secondary markets are the third reason banks allow mortgage refinancing.
 Back in the dark ages of mortgage lending banks held onto the loans they originated.
 Today is completely different.
 Mortgages (and other types of loans) are often quickly sold on the secondary market.

 Banks have become mortgage applications processors.
 They employ an army of mortgage loan officers and documentation specialists who put together the complex paperwork needed to issue a mortgage.
 Once the paperwork is complete the bank often then sells the mortgage or loan to an investor, making a tidy profit on the transaction, and wiping their hands clean of any lending risk exposure.

 Once the loan is sold to the investor it frees up capital to go and originate more mortgage loan applications.
 The sold mortgage is then stripped down into tranches: streams of principal and interest payments.
 These tranches are then packaged together into mortgage-backed securities and resold to thousands of investors each holding only a small piece of your original mortgage or loan.

 When the loan is refinanced there are three possible stakeholders:

 - The originating bank – doesn’t care.
 They sold the loan.

-- The principle strip owner – is very happy.
-The principle is repaid more quickly than projected.
+- The principal strip owner – is very happy.
+The principal is repaid more quickly than projected.

 - The interest strip owner – is not happy.
 The stream of interest payments ends.